Adventures in a Day Van

 Sea air is good for our lungs, and if you live near Selsey, you might spot Sussex Campervan owners Chris, in his CamperCar and Heather and Karl in their Paradise.
 They swim in the Channel all year round.
 Els and her dog Bodie favour wild cliff walks at Barton-on-Sea in Hampshire (when they can’t get to real mountains), while Jeff and Mary, Paula and Reg, and Charlie and Jackie all sing the praises of Seaford, East Sussex, as a spacious free parking spot, with great fish and chips, beach walks and steep walks up Seaford Head.

-Equally uplifting is a walk on any section of The North Downs Way.
-It's a 153-mile (246 km) walk from Farnham to Dover, past Guildford, Dorking, Merstham, Otford and Rochester, along the outstandingly beautiful Surrey Hills and Kent Downs.
+Equally uplifting is a walk on any section of The North Downs Way is a 153-mile (246 km) walk from Farnham to Dover, past Guildford, Dorking, Merstham, Otford and Rochester, along the outstandingly beautiful Surrey Hills and Kent Downs.

 Timing your walks and bike rides to end at sunset is easy if you live near hills or the sea.
 There are numerous good parking spots on the seafronts all along the South Coast, where you can park the camper and return from your exercise just in time for nature’s awe-inspiring show.
 Brighton’s Marina Drive is a good spot at the moment, and is a regular haunt for campervans and motorhomes.
 If you live near the New Forest, perhaps you’ll stay for some stargazing.
 Manhattan owners Bill and Elsa recommend watching the sunsets and stars from Hurst View campsite, in Lymington when it reopens.
 Until then, try the high heathlands of the New Forest’s northern commons or the Appleslade Car Park near Linwood, for a walk at sunset.